-Bleach bypass, cross-process, and other looks for After Effects
+Bleach bypass, cross-process, and film looks for After Effects

 Some presets and tutorials